COAL (COAL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 COAL Historical Price

-According to the latest data gathered on COAL live price page, the current price of COAL is 0.02646068USD.
-The circulating supply of COAL(COAL) is 21.00M COAL , giving it a market capitalization of $556.01K.
+According to the latest data gathered on COAL live price page, the current price of COAL is 0.02893142USD.
+The circulating supply of COAL(COAL) is 21.00M COAL , giving it a market capitalization of $599.44K.

 The COAL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of COAL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.